kip-hart/SiteSandbox/docs/matlab/random.md

 In engineering, we often work with uncertain quantities.
 What will the wind speed be on the day of the rocket launch?
 Where are the obstacles my robot needs to avoid?
-How do I handle the % error from these test results?
+How do I handle the % error from the results of my experiment?

-Random (and pseudorandom) numbers can created and used in MATLAB when working with uncertain quantities.
+Random (and pseudorandom) numbers can be created and used in MATLAB when working with uncertain quantities.

 ## Pseudorandom Numbers